-Neil is a skateboarder and artist who illustrates and paints.
+Neil is a skateboarder and artist who illustrates and paints

 When I think about it, I picture the origin of true skateboard graphics as the time when skateboarders started too design their own pro board graphics and put their personality in the mix like Neil Blender did.

-Most skateboard graphics blow my mind and always have done, looking at new and old board graphics in skate shops is one of my favourite things to do, its like going to a gallery of artistic and controversial illustrations that you can’t see anywhere else.
-There’s the screenprinting application of skateboard graphics is not even used very much today.
+Most skateboard graphics blow my mind and always have done, looking at new and old board graphics in skate shops is one of my favourite things to do, it’s like going to a gallery of artistic and controversial illustrations that you can’t see anywhere else.
+There’s the screenprinting application used in skateboard graphics that is not even used very much today.

 Skateboards usually have by far the best screen printed designs and each board is a piece of art worth thanks to great companies like Lovenskate.
 The layers of ink make images stand out and it hurts to skate a screen printed board just knowing the effort that’s gone into making that board.

 Whilst we did our Bowie night, we were blasting his music the whole week.
 I made and painted signs and created 3D sculptures for the audience to interact with and Bowie’s music got me hyped.
 It was cool to build and paint works devoted to him.

 By putting artists out there people can see an alternate and creative side to skateboarders, most have one and this is a great platform for it.